General Payroll Information

 An error made in a prior pay period of the current calendar year will be corrected if the employee is still on the agency’s payroll.
 Corrections are to be made by adjusting the deduction for the current pay period by an amount sufficient to offset the error in the withheld taxes and the net pay of the employee.
 If the error occurred in a prior calendar year or the employee is no longer on the payroll, make no adjustment.

 Timing of Payments

-The basic provision in the Treasury agreements is that each federal agency will comply with the withholding requirements of the state, city, or county tax laws.
-Therefore, the payment requirements (biweekly, monthly, or quarterly) of the state, city, or county tax laws currently in effect will be observed by each federal agency.
+The basic provision in the Treasury agreements is that each agency will comply with the withholding requirements of the state, city, or county tax laws.
+Therefore, each agency must observe the payment requirements (biweekly, monthly, or quarterly) of the state, city, or county tax laws currently in effect.
 However, payment will not be made more frequently than required by the state, city, or county, or more frequently than the payroll is paid by the agency.

-Checks will be issued by the disbursing office on the basis of an SF 1166: Voucher and Schedule of Payments, or other approved voucher form.
-Checks sent to states, cities, counties, or their collection agents will be accompanied by the related tax payment documents prescribed by the states, cities, or counties.
-If an SF 1166 is used, a copy of the tax payment document will be considered a basic voucher for the payment, and no other voucher is required.
+Checks will be issued by the disbursing office based on an SF 1166: Voucher and Schedule of Payments, or other approved voucher form.
+For more information on the use of the SF 1166, see TFM Volume I, Part 4A, Chapter 3000.
+Related tax payment documents prescribed by the states, cities, or counties will accompany checks sent to states, cities, counties, or their collection agents.
+If using an SF 1166, a copy of the tax payment document will be considered a basic voucher for the payment, and no other voucher is required.
 The word “Taxes” should be entered in the “Voucher No.” column of the SF 1166.

 - Voluntary Withholding